 The history we are taught in school can only be expanded upon or challenged by curiosity and exposure to new facts.
 Combine that with the local immersion that travel provides and you got a good combination to make your own conclusions of world events.
 Travel allows you to see things from a different lens.

 The World Wars never really held my interest.
-It wasn’t until I attended college in the US that I found myself immersed in a particular group of European and American friends that loved to discuss history, that I began to understand what a big deal it was for multiple generations of the countries that had been directly affected by it.
+It wasn’t until I attended college in the United States that I found myself immersed in history, thanks to a particular group of German and American friends who loved to debate history during every happy hour.
+Through those open and sometimes uncomfortable situations, I began to understand what a big deal it was for multiple generations of the countries that had been directly affected by it.

 There was a lot I didn’t know.
 Being in Asia during the 70th Anniversary of the end of the World War II was an unexpected way to get immersed into different perspectives of what happened and to learn about conflicts that are still being played out on the other side of the globe.
-You can read about how China celebrated the anniversary of the end of the war here.

 A lesson on personal responsibility

 That is how I’ve always seen them, so it was a surprise to me to read an article about the Hiroshima Peace Memorial and why the Japanese government decided to leave the bombed building standing.

 There is a cost to war that is paid over decades, specially in Asian cultures, where the past is never too far away.
 For many, this is a part of their history that brings a lot of shame and although Japan is trying its hardest to look into the future, it is still dealing with the aftermath of invasions in China and Korea.

 Sometimes we need to observe others to realize a disconnect in our cultural behaviors.
 When I attended the Hiroshima Peace Ceremony, I was struck by the oddity of how Western tourists behaved in front of the bombed ruins of the only surviving building in Hiroshima: The Hiroshima Peace Memorial.

 I felt odd and uncomfortable watching people taking selfies and pictures with smiles on their faces as if they were at a tourist landmark like the Tokyo Tower, while some Japanese citizens carried large graphic pictures of children who had died in the bombing.